yottaawesome/vscode-cpp-example/README.md

 ## Using this repo

-You'll need [download VS Code](https://code.visualstudio.com/) (I used 1.35.1 for creating this repo) and to clone this repo
+You'll need [download VS Code](https://code.visualstudio.com/) (I used 1.35.1 for creating this repo) and to clone this repo.
+In the example dirs, you'll need to create the output directory (`build/debug`), or `cl.exe` will complain that it can't write to the `.pdb` files.

 ### For helloworld example